-An abdominoplasty procedure (tummy tuck) is best suited for women and men alike if you are healthy, in good physical shape and close to your ideal body weight.
-If painstaking dieting and regular exercising haven’t helped you flatten a bulging stomach, or tighten loss skin that is covered in stretch marks, surgery may improve your overall appearance, so you can once again you can feel confident in form-fitting clothes and no longer hide your shape in loose-fitting garments.
+An abdominoplasty procedure is best suited for women and men alike if you are healthy, in good physical shape and close to your ideal body weight.
+If painstaking dieting and regular exercising haven’t helped you flatten a bulging stomach, or tighten loss skin that is covered in stretch marks, surgery may help you reach your goals.”

 • Remove excess skin and fat from the abdomen

 • Reduce irritation, chafing and infections in the lower abdominal fold

 • Increased weight loss after surgery, compared to bariatric surgery patients (1).

 The best candidates for a tummy tuck are those close to their ideal weight, in good health, non-smokers and whose abdomen causes health problems, interfere with routine activities, or make them feel self-conscious.

 Please note: Dr Turner does not perform abdominoplasty surgery on current smokers or patients with a body mass index (BMI) greater than 30 – a healthy range is 20-25.
 It is important that all patients undergoing abdominoplasty cease smoking or nicotine intake (including patches/gums) for at least 6 weeks pre and 12 weeks post-surgery.

 What is an Abdominoplasty?